4.25 from 8 votes

 What Are the Best Pickles To Use?

-It’s really a matter of personal preference.
-For me, I prefer the refrigerated pickles because they are already cut into spears (saves me time!) and are larger in size.
+It’s a matter of personal preference.
+I prefer the refrigerated pickles because they are larger and already cut into spears (saves me time!).

 No one wants a soggy fried pickle!
 I have a few tips that can help keep that breading nice and crispy.

 • Don’t use wet bread crumbs.
-You may notice after you’ve bread several pickles that the bread crumb mixture can get a little wet looking.
-Add some fresh bread crumbs and stir it up again to make sure it’s dry bread crumbs going on the pickle.
+After you’ve breaded several pickles, the breadcrumb mixture may look a little wet.
+Add some fresh bread crumbs and stir it up again to ensure dry bread crumbs go on the pickle.

-• Spritz the pickles with your oil spray on both sides before air frying.
+• Spritz the pickles with oil spray on both sides before air frying.
 The oil will help make them golden and crispy.
-Don’t use cooking spray because it can ruin your air fryer.
+Don’t use cooking spray, as it can ruin your air fryer.

-• Place in a single even layer and don’t overcrowd the air fryer.
-You may have to do a few batches depending on the size of your air fryer.
+• Place in a single even layer, and don’t overcrowd the air fryer.
+Depending on the size of your air fryer, you may have to do a few batches.

 • The cook time may vary slightly depending on the make of your air fryer as all models are different.
 Check the first batch periodically to see if they need more or less time.

-A hand holding a fried pickle spear that has been bitten in half.
+A hand holding a pickle spear that has been bitten in half.

 Air Fryer Recipes

-Try my Slow Cooker Dill Pickle Soup and poutine.
+Try my Refrigerator Bread and Butter Pickles, Slow Cooker Dill Pickle Soup and poutine.

 Follow me on Instagram @simplystacieblog, Facebook at Simply Stacie, TikTok @simplystacierecipes or Pinterest at @simplystacie and let me know how you liked this recipe and my other recipes.